 Benefits of Snail Mucin for Skin

-Snail mucin is a mega multi-tasker, with the ability to do everything from moisturize to boost the production of collagen, the protein responsible for strong, youthful skin.
+Snail mucin is a mega multi-tasker, with the ability to do everything from moisturizing to boosting the production of collagen, the protein responsible for strong, youthful skin, to improving wrinkles.

-Soothes irritation: Allantoin is another key component in the secretion, an ingredient with healing properties that calms irritation, as well as smooths the skin and stimulates cell regeneration.
+- Soothes irritation: Allantoin is another key component in secretion, an ingredient with healing properties that calms irritation, smoothes the skin, and stimulates cell regeneration.

-Delivers important vitamins and minerals: Snail mucin is loaded with a list of good-for-your skin nutrients, including anti-inflammatory zinc and healing manganese.
-It contains copper peptides, also lauded for their collagen-increasing and wrinkle-decreasing effect, as well as vitamins A and E, both of which are great antioxidants.
+- Delivers important vitamins and minerals: Snail mucin is loaded with a list of good-for-your-skin nutrients, including anti-inflammatory zinc and healing manganese.
+It contains copper peptides, also lauded for their collagen-increasing and wrinkle-decreasing effect.
+It also contains vitamins A and E, both of which are great antioxidants.

 Side Effects of Snail Mucin